Leamington and Warwick Tramways

 Leamington and Warwick Tramways staff photo at Emscote Depot 1930

-A blow-up of the above photo showing some of the motormen and conductors; the former are wearing double-breasted jackets with lapels, whilst the latter are wearing single-breasted jackets with upright collars and epaulettes.
-The only badges are on the script-lettering grade badges on their caps, which are Driver and Conductor, though one Motorman badge is also in evidence.
+An enlargement of the above photograph showing some of the motormen and conductors; the former are wearing double-breasted jackets with lapels, whilst the latter are wearing single-breasted jackets with stand-up collars and epaulettes.
+The only badges are on the script-lettering grade badges on their caps, which are 'Driver' and 'Conductor', though one 'Motorman' badge is also in evidence.
 This may be because by this time, staff were used interchangeably on the buses, which had been introduced in 1928.

 Senior staff